ibm-quantum/Hub-Automation/api-documentation.md

 -----

 `POST /Network/{hubName}/Groups/{groupName}/users`

+Add or Remove a user as an admin to the Group

 **Parameters:**
 - `add`: List of objects containing user emails being added as admin.
 If no users are being added, you can ignore putting this parameter completely.
 For more information on the format of this parameter, refer to _Notes_ section.